sebastian-tzub/diarization/README.md

   system has FFmpeg 8 (it supports 4–7).
 This pipeline sidesteps that by loading audio in-memory with `scipy`, so any `torchcodec`/FFmpeg warnings on startup are harmless.
-- Whisper decodes in fp32 (`fp16=False`) because fp16 produces NaN logits on
-  some GPUs.